Northrop Grumman Foundation Teachers Academy

 These experiences will be continually integrated and followed-up with blended online learning experiences in the NSTA Learning Center, providing the Teacher Fellows with access to NSTA's extensive online collection of education resources, web seminars, and discussions.
 Additionally, the Teacher Fellows and the Northrop Grumman engineers/technologists will become part of an ongoing Northrop Grumman Foundation professional learning community that resides within the NSTA Learning Center network.
 This year the 2018–19 Teacher Fellows will have the opportunity to give back to their profession by helping to build awareness and capacity both within their district and selected alumni will present sessions at the 2019 NSTA National Conference on Science Education in Boston.

-Preselected communities near Northrop Grumman facilities:
+The 2020 preselected communities near Northrop Grumman facilities:

 - San Bernardino

 - Spectrum Center - San Diego

 - Promontory / Bacchus